Skip to content

 Background

-Digital health technologies (DHT) - and the DHIs as part of which DHT are delivered - have been associated with a number of potential advantages, e.g., improving effectiveness, efficiency, accessibility, safety, and personalization5.
-However, DHIs also present some peculiarities that make their clinical and economical evaluation more nuanced than traditional health innovations from pharma or medical devices5–11.
-Some challenges include:
+Digital health technologies (DHT) - and the DHIs as part of which DHTs are delivered - have been associated with a number of potential advantages, e.g., improving effectiveness, efficiency, accessibility, safety, and personalization.5 However, DHIs also present some peculiarities that make their clinical and economical evaluation more nuanced than traditional health innovations from pharmaceuticals or medical devices.511 Gomes et al. provide a comprehensive description of methodological issues and recommendations for practice in economic evaluation of DHIs, including:

-• Digital health’s novelty and heterogeneity, which have contributed to a lack of established methodologies for the economic evaluation of such tools8.
+• Digital health’s novelty and heterogeneity, which have contributed to a lack of established methodologies for the economic evaluation of such technologies.8

-• The key role of user involvement in determining the efficacy of the intervention, which can critically determine the efficacy of a DHI (e.g., user / health technology interaction)6.
+• The key role of user involvement in determining the efficacy of the intervention (i.e.., user/technology interaction).6

-• The interventions can have a complex impact, i.e., one that simultaneously affects multiple outcomes6–10.
-In contrast, the traditional tools of cost-utility and cost-effectiveness analysis are meant to capture one dimension at a time.
+• The interventions can have a complex impact, i.e., one that simultaneously affects multiple outcomes.610

 • The consequences associated with the use of DHI can fall outside the targeted population.
-This can question the appropriateness of a National Health Service perspective to capture changes brought about by a Digital Health Tool (DHT) and associated intervention6,8.
+This can question the appropriateness of a National Health Service perspective to capture changes brought about by a DHI.6,8

-• Often DHI are subject to several changes and updates throughout their development phase (i.e., they are incrementally developed).
-This makes traditional evaluation tools such as RCT not particularly suited for an evaluation and arguably, unable to match the more dynamic nature of digital health innovations7,10.
+• DHIs are often subject to several changes and updates throughout their development phase (i.e., they are incrementally developed).
+Some argue that this makes traditional evaluation tools (e.g., Randomized Controlled Trials (RCT) not particularly well suited to match the dynamic nature of DHIs.7,10

-Decision Support Tools (DSTs) – also called decision aids or conversation aids - are a family of digital health interventions which are key to support shared decision-making in pursue of personalised medicine, as highlighted in the National Institute for Health care and Excellence (NICE) guidelines on Shared Decision Making12.
-CDSTs go beyond being simple repositories of information, as they have the potential for individualized content, a high degree of interaction, and scalability13.
-Moreover, the information contained can be specifically curated for patients with varying degree of health literacy.
-Consequently, the patient is able to engage more with the clinician, moving from a traditional principal agent relationship to something closer to a partnership14.
-Nevertheless, the challenges connected to the evaluation of DHI also affect DSTs, as highlighted by Trenaman et al.15.
+As highlighted in the National Institute for Health Care and Excellence (NICE) guidelines on Shared Decision Making,12 an increasingly popular family of DHTs key to support shared decision-making and pursue personalised medicine, are (computerised) DSTs (also known as decision aids).
+CDSTs go beyond being simple repositories of information, as they have the potential for individualized content, a high degree of user interaction, and scalability.13 In particular, the information contained can be specifically curated for patients with varying degree of health literacy.
+Consequently, the patient is able to better engage with the clinician, moving from a traditional principal-agent relationship to something closer to a partnership.
+Nevertheless, the challenges connected to the evaluation of DHI also affect DSTs, as highlighted by Trenaman et al.14

-In this paper we describe the protocol for the within-trial healthcare economic evaluation of a complex intervention including a digital DST: the iFraP intervention16.
-To the best of our knowledge, our protocol is the first one to illustrate how a within-trial cost-effectiveness and value of information (VoI) analysis will be conducted alongside a randomised controlled trial (RCT) of a DHI.
+In this paper we describe the protocol for the within-trial healthcare economic evaluation of a complex intervention including a CDST: the iFraP intervention.15 To the best of our knowledge, our protocol is the first one to illustrate how a within-trial cost-effectiveness and rapid value of information (RVoI) analysis will be conducted alongside a randomised controlled trial (RCT) of a DHI.
 This paper aims to contribute to the literature on how to design a healthcare economic evaluation study to rigorously estimate the value for money of a DHI.

 Methods